French Drain Calculator

 A French drain is an underground drainage system comprised of a trench filled with a permeable*volume of materials, like gravel or river rock, with a perforated pipe at the bottom of the trench, like in the illustration below:

 We usually install French drains at lower elevations where runoff water or groundwater is collected.
-Runoff water is the water that runs over, let's say, your lawn when it rains, or you have excessive water flowing from your hose or faucet.
-When runoff water reaches the French drain, the water seeps down through the gravels and into the pipe through its holes.
-The pipe then facilitates the water flow down the drain to a catch basin or an outlet like the main stormwater sewage line.
+Runoff water is the water that runs over, let's say, your lawn when it rains or you have excessive water flowing from your hose or faucet.
+When runoff water reaches the French drain, the water seeps down through the gravel and into the pipe through its holes.
+The pipe then facilitates the water flow rate down the drain to a catch basin or an outlet like the main stormwater sewage line.

 On the other hand, when water seeps into the soil, it settles at a level we call the groundwater level.
 When the groundwater level gets too high (due to, say, a lot of rain) to reach the bottom portion of the French drain and enters it, draining out through the same outlet.
 That's how a French drain works.

 How do I build a French drain?

 French drain installation is simply making a trench, laying a perforated pipe (at a rather straight line or without offsets), and filling the rest of the trench with gravel.
 Make sure to surround your pipe with gravel to avoid soil or sand from clogging up the pipe perforations.
 To help avoid clogging, we can use filter fabric like geotextiles and landscaping fabric to line the trench or the pipe.

 Also, make sure your French drain pipe is at its minimum recommended elevation grade or slope, so water will not sit inside the pipe.
 The pipe slope can also give you a better idea of your French drain depth.
 Below is the table of the minimum slope for the typical French drain pipe sizes on the market: